by Bruce Tharpe

 This section shows the installation of the PST J800R, the recommended turbine for the Reaction ARF.
 Other turbines can be installed, but may require cutting the plywood turbine mounting rails to the proper width.
 The rails show the cut lines for the PST J1300R.
 If using some other turbine, dry fit the rails and measure carefully to determine how much needs to be trimmed off each rail to fit your turbine.

-Align the Turbine with the Fuselage.
+Click to Enlarge Align the Turbine with the Fuselage.
 The correct thrust angle has been pre-determined through flight testing and is set automatically by the two bulkheads in the fuselage.
 However, you need to make sure that your turbine has no side thrust.
 I acually set my fuselage on the floor (upside down) with the front end raised with foam blocks to get the the turbine rails approximately level.
 By standing over the model, it is fairly easy to eyeball the alignment by comparing the front and rear points of the turbine with the fiberglass seams in the fuselage.

-Mark the Turbine Mounting Holes.
+Click to Enlarge Mark the Turbine Mounting Holes.
 Once you are certain that you have your turbine in its final position, you need to mark the rails through the holes in the turbine mounting straps.
 Unfortunately, the front holes are blocked by the fuselage, so a high-tech solution is needed.
 I sawed off the pointy end of a pencil at 45 degrees, rotated it, and glued it back on to make a 90-degree pencil.
 If you have a better idea, let me know!

-Prepare the Turbine Mounting Rails.
+Click to Enlarge Prepare the Turbine Mounting Rails.
 Remove your turbine and the rails from the fuselage.
 It will be much easier to drill your holes now than after the rails are installed.
 Turbine mounting hardware is not included with the ARF, so you can decide what to use here.
 You can install blind nuts if you wish, but PST and I both prefer self-tapping screws because they naturally grip the plywood and will not loosen.
 I drilled the rails with a 3/32" dia. drill bit and used #6 x 3/4" pan-head phillips sheet metal screws.
 Roughen up the laser-cut edges of the rails with sandpaper for better glue bonding.

-Cut Access Holes, Then Glue Rails.
+Click to Enlarge Cut Access Holes, Then Glue Rails.
 You will need to cut holes through the fuselage bottom for access to the front turbine mounting screws.
 A roto-zip bit in a Dremel tool works well.
 Vacuum the dust out of the fuselage, then sand and clean the fiberglass sides where the rails will be glued.
 Again, use a top-quality epoxy to glue the rails in place.
 Build up a fillet of epoxy, top and bottom, using the factory glue fillets as your example.

-Mount Your Turbine Before the Epoxy Dries.
+Click to Enlarge Mount Your Turbine Before the Epoxy Dries.
 I like to do this for two reasons.
 First, it guarantees that the mounting holes will be perfectly positioned when dry.
 Second, it puts some weight on the rails, keeping them in firm contact with the rear bulkhead.
 When dry, remove the turbine and install the turbine heat shield.

-TURBINE HEAT SHIELD INSTALLATION (Click on images below for larger pictures)
+TURBINE HEAT SHIELD INSTALLATION

 Two aluminum heat shields are provided with the ARF package.
 The shorter, wider one is the turbine heat shield.
 Its purpose is to protect the fuselage from heat rising from the turbine, both while running and after it shuts down.